ch4meleon/vba_obfuscator/README.md

 # vba_obfuscator

-VBA Obfuscator which I used for obfuscating vba codes to embed into Microsoft Word document to do some testings for my work.
+VBA Obfuscator which I used for obfuscating vba codes to embed into Microsoft Word document while I'm doing some signature bypass testing in my work.

 ## Usage
 * Run on a text file contains the vba codes which you want to obfuscate